 One other reason I chose the long reach Aeronova is that I wanted to run a short stem that would better accommodate a handlebar bag.
 For gravel rides I use a small rando bag that attaches to the bar via the well-regarded KlickFix system.
 The KlickFix mount grasps the Aeronova exactly where the clip-on aerobars would otherwise go.
 By using a shorter stem, the bag’s weight is moved closer to the steering access for better handling.

-Potential buyers should also know a little about how 3T measures bar width compared to the rest of the market.
+Potential buyers should also know a little about how 3T measures bar width compared to the rest of the market (note: see recent updates in the next paragraph).
 Like they do with all their bars, 3T measures the Aeronova center-to-center at the bar ends.
 Be aware that the Aeronova’s 6-degree flare makes the bar distinctly narrower at the shoulders.
 Much to the chagrin of Bike Hugger’s chief, Byron, there is no universal sizing convention for dropbars.
 The 40cm width Aeronova review sample measures about 38cm c-c at the shoulders, which is very similar to an FSA Energy Compact.
 However, ENVE Compact Road bars also have flare but are instead measured center-to-center at the shoulders.
 So a 40cm ENVE Compact Road bar is more comparable to a 42cm width in either FSA or 3T.
 Just to mix it up, Deda Elementi measures their bars outside-outside and have zero flare, so the 40cm Aeronova is like a 40cm Zero100 at the hoods but closer to a 42cm Zero100 at the bottom.
 For me, I had previously used a 40cm (c-c), zero-flare bar for CX racing and a bar that was 36.5cm at the shoulders and 39cm the bottom (both c-c) for grave riding.
 The 40cm-size Aeronova has proven a capable compromise between the two, but admittedly I prefer narrow handlebars in general.
 My road bikes use 35.5cm (c-c) bars, and I have a nearly archaic 56cm flat bar on my MTB.
 Many riders and product managers have chosen to equip bikes with bars that are wider and perhaps flared as much as 12 degrees.
 It’s personal tastes, but I’m a smaller rider and I like narrow.

 What we at Bike Hugger did not do was run comprehensive tests in wind tunnels to determine how fast the Aeronova is.
 Whatever aero advantage it has, I’m sure that it is not going to be the dominate factor in my gravel riding, and in fact it will be rendered irrelevant when the handlebar bag is fitted.
 But reduction of aerodynamic cross section is a proven method of reducing drag.
 As long as the bar is not an impediment to fit or comfort, then arguably the Aeronova’s aerodynamics should help in certain conditions.
 As it is, the bar has surprisingly met or exceeded all my other expectations for gravel, as well performing admirably for cyclocross.
 I would not recommend this bar if you are currently using less than 90m of stem with a typical compact road bar, because you might not have room to shorten up the stem to compensate for the Aeronova’s longer reach.
 Like any dropbar that both is lightweight and has thin aero sections, the 3T is not rock stiff.
 This is a bar that was designed for powering away on long breaks on the road, and I’ve found that the road doesn’t have to be paved for the Aeronova to be outstanding.